entando/entando-docs/vuepress/docs/next/docs/ecr/ecr-how-setup-private-git-repo.md

 from the EntandoApp custom resource.
 The best approach to prepare such a secret is by generating the keypair on your local machine using a Docker image, and creating a Secret from the directory the keypair was generated in.

-This is the recommended flow (tested on linux only):
+This is the recommended flow on Linux:

 1. Navigate to a folder in your operating system that you would like to create the Secret from